 1. Make the coffee…butter coffee

 For me, everything begins with my cup of coffee.
 Of course, how you make coffee depends on your preference and what tools you have at your disposal.
 This has varied for me over time, but no matter how I’ve done it, I always appreciate the methodical nature that goes with this process.
-It’s almost as if I could make the coffee for my girlfriend and me with my eyes closed, or asleep—and that’s what makes it such a great habit to ease me into the morning.
+It’s almost as if I could make the coffee for my girlfriend and me with my eyes closed or asleep—and that’s what makes it such a great habit to ease me into the morning.

-Oddly, or not, depending on who you are, we take our coffee with a slice of grass-fed butter and MCT powder (I prefer the powder from Quest Nutrition).
+Oddly or not, depending on who you are, we take our coffee with a slice of grass-fed butter and MCT powder (I prefer the powder from Quest Nutrition).

-This is because we abide (in the most part) by the ketogenic diet (a high-fat, low carbohydrate diet), and the butter and MCT powder serves as our only caloric intake for the morning unless we enjoy a brunch on the weekends.
+This is because we abide (for the most part) by the ketogenic diet (a high-fat, low carbohydrate diet), and the butter and MCT powder serves as our only caloric intake for the morning unless we enjoy a brunch on the weekends.

 Of course, I can’t recommend this to everybody.
 You’ll have to see if eating butter in the mornings makes sense for you, but for us, this “breakfast” is quick and easy to prepare, keeps me light, and leaves me unconcerned with hunger until mid-afternoon (for some further reading, check out the Bulletproof blog—the folks who popularized this high-fat morning beverage).